bjoerge/staticr/README.md

 If the function takes a callback, this callback must be called with either a string or a readable stream whenever the output is available.

-For example, if the above route was async, you could do:
+For example, if you had to do something async in order to get the content for the above route, you could instead do:

 ```js
 var routes = {